famoser/elliptic/TESTING.md

 # Testing

 The testing is done across multiple dimensions:
-- Correctness: Ensure the implementation is correct, notably in relation to third-party test vectors.
+- Correctness: Check whether the implementation is correct, notably in relation to math sanity checks and third-party test vectors.
-- Side-channels: Check for side-channels, and estimate whether the implementation leaks the private key to a "realistic" attacker.
+- Hardened: Check whether the implementation might leak the private key to an adversary over side-channels, notably by assessing constant-time execution.
-- Speed: Compare the speed of the individual implementations.
-The target is not to optimize the code further (if performance is of prime concern, use an implementation closer to the metal, not PHP); but to show the performance / safety trade-off between the different curve and math choices.
+- Speed: Check how fast the essential operations are executed on the curve.

+The implementation is in PHP, using the GMP extension for the big-number-math.
+This inherently limits what is possible in terms of hardening and performance.
+If these are of prime concern, switch to a mature implementation closer to the metal (e.g. `openssl`).

 ## Correctness

-Status:
+Overview:
 - 100% branch coverage (some exceptions apply around string functions and match statements)
 - Math soundness tests (e.g. G*order = 0)
 - Math baseline tests (i.e. comparing hardened math output to baseline math)
 - Third-party integration tests

-Correctness exceptions:
-- `MG_ED_MathTest` outputs different results than the baseline (i.e. is wrong)
-- `TwED_ANeg1_Math` and `MG_TwED_ANeg1_Math` do not cycle as expected (i.e. G*order != 0)
+Result:
+- Over every curve and on every math, all these tests are executed successfully
+- Exception: Math soundness tests of `TwED_ANeg1_Math` and `MG_TwED_ANeg1_Math` fail (but integration tests succeed)
+- Exception: Third-party integration tests of `MG_ED_Math` fail (hence `curve448Edwards` remains untested, too)

 ### Third-Party Integration tests